Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 USB via Flowbox, or network**

-Flow Retail supports printing directly to a network-connected printer, either over the LPD port (515) or the Jetdirect ports (9100-9102).
+Flow Retail also supports printing directly to a network-connected printer, either over the LPD port (515) or the Jetdirect ports (9100-9102).

 This option requires the Flow Retail Enterprise option, and with Flow Retail being hosted inside your own infrastructure.
 This option is only available for clients with a minimum of 100 stores.